omegaui/omegaide/README.md

 # Written from Scratch
 Omega IDE has integrated support for the **java** programming language at its heart.

-What makes Omega IDE a unique Java IDE is that it can build huge java projects **instantly**.
+## What makes Omega IDE a unique Java IDE among others?

+omegaide can build huge java projects **instantly** 😎, provided that the project doesn't uses any build system like gradle, etc.

 Don't believe me?
 Try it yourself